abhinavprakash199/-Device-Characterization-Lab/README.md

    - Cut- off frequency = 1/2πRC
    - Calculated Cut-off frequency = 795 Hz
 *Step 2:* Establishing Connections

 ![rc-low-pass-filter](https://user-images.githubusercontent.com/120498080/212807171-e3561edb-00f9-4a5a-b410-7ef7f0c6dc0e.jpg)
-We connect the R and C component in series and provide input between R and C and take output from C.
+- We connect the R and C component in series and provide input between R and C and take output from C.
-Applied Voltage (Vpp = 1 V)
+- Applied peak to peak Voltage (Vpp = 1 V)

 *Step 3:* Calculating the value of Capacitance using the value phase shift in input and output.
- As we know for RC circuit,
+ - As we know for RC circuit,
- tan (Φ) = 1/ωRC
+ - tan (Φ) = 1/ωRC

 	C = 1/( ωRtan (Φ) )